Paul Ortega, Director, Basque Agency for Development Cooperation / Basque Government

 In line with its ongoing working plan, the CPMR agrees that its priorities should also take on board the global dimension.
 This has been done throughout different policy areas in an ad hoc manner.
 Besides, since its inception, the External Cooperation Working Group, which is of Inter-Commission nature, has been addressing specifically external cooperation activities.
 Moreover, it is proposed that the global dimension of certain policy areas also be addressed - if and as appropriate - by the External Cooperation Working Group in direct collaboration with other CPMR Working Groups and Geographical Commissions.

-The External Cooperation Group is currently chaired by the Basque Country.
+The External Cooperation Group is currently led by the Basque Country.

 Its objectives are:

 ▪ Policy and Advocacy : To profile, advocate for and secure the added value of decentralised cooperation in the EU and international agendas, by means of a specific voice for regional authorities and a structured message.

 ▪ Innovative processes towards empowering regional and local governments To encourage and strengthen new decentralised cooperation processes and partnerships of particular added value, innovation and effectiveness for more effective development outcomes.
 This shall include facilitating the exchange of concrete actions between local and regional authorities and their partners; as well as the participation in calls for proposals, funding opportunities and initiatives from the EU and other relevant actors.

 ▪ Complementarity and Synergy.
 To promote and complement the impact of the CPMR External Cooperation Working Group and the individual work of its members, as well as the mainstream of a cooperation axis into other CPMR working groups and geographical commissions, if and as appropriate.